-A second concern is that the IAT is voluntary and not representative of the population.
-While I do not claim that the IAT as a proxy for bias will represent the population, Egloff and Schmukle (2002) show that they are hard to manipulate.
-Several studies have shown that IAT is correlated with economic outcomes (Chetty et al., 2020; Glover et al., 2017), voting behavior (Friese et al., 2007), decision-making (Bertrand et al., 2005; Carlana, 2019), and health (Leitner et al., 2016).
+Table 6: Main Effect of Proxy on Second-Generation's Hispanic Self-identification studies have shown that IAT is correlated with economic outcomes (Chetty et al. 2020; Glover, Pallais, and Pariente 2017), voting behavior (Friese, Bluemke, and Wänke 2007), decision-making (Bertrand, Chugh, and Mullainathan 2005; Carlana 2019), and health (Leitner et al. 2016).
 Another concern could be that the IAT test takers' characteristics change over time and, thus, are not the same.
-I address this concern by including non-parametric region × year fixed effects that would control for the systematic difference in the characteristics of test takers between regions.
-These changes will be controlled for as long as the differences in the characteristics between test takers do not vary across states within a region.
+I address this concern by including non-parametric region $\times$ year fixed effects that would control for the systematic difference in the characteristics of test takers between regions.
+These changes will be controlled for as long as the differences in the characteristics between test takers active takens within a region.